NSC's director Patrick Norman in front of Triolith. Photo by Göran Billeson.

 |Operating system||CentOS Linux 6|

 |Batch queue system||Slurm|

-Triolith is open for users within Swedish academia.
-You apply for computer time through SNIC.
-A full list of science project currently using Triolith is available in Science at NSC section.
-In general, most Triolith use is for simulations within materials science, fluid dynamics, and quantum chemistry.
+Triolith was open for users within Swedish academia.
+You applied for computer time through SNIC.
+In general, most Triolith use was for simulations within materials science, fluid dynamics, and quantum chemistry.

-The average power consumption of Triolith with a normal utilization (95% of nodes in use) and an average application mix is around 266 kW (260W per compute node, 16.25 Wh/core hour)
+The average power consumption of Triolith with a normal utilization (95% of nodes in use) and an average application mix was around 266 kW (260W per compute node, 16.25 Wh/core hour)

-The maximum power consumption (only ever achieved during the TOP500 Linpack run using 1600 nodes) is 519 kW.
+The maximum power consumption (only ever achieved during the TOP500 Linpack run using 1600 nodes) was 519 kW.

-At idle (which does not happen very often), a single compute node uses around 80W.
+At idle (which did not happen very often), a single compute node used around 80W.